 - Must not have willfully caused accident or injuries to occur

 - Must not have been drunk or under the influence of drugs at the time of the incident

 While it may seem easy to obtain workers’ compensation benefits after an on-the-job accident, this is not always the case.
 Injured workers may be misclassified as temporary workers or contract workers, or they may claim you had a pre-existing injury that did not worsen at work.
 For these reasons, it is important to have an experienced and skilled workers’ compensation lawyer on your side from the very start.

 We’re There When You Need Us

 When you’ve been injured on the job, you may face an uphill battle when trying to collect the benefits you are entitled to.
 When an insurance company unfairly denies your claim or if you are being pressured into returning to work too soon, you need an experienced and skilled law firm on your side to protect your rights.
 At Rainwater, Holt, & Sexton, our Arkansas workers’ compensation attorneys fight aggressively for your future after a serious work-related accident.

 We’ll Help You Weather the Storm®

 No matter where you work or where you are injured, our attorneys are ready to assist you.
-With offices in Little Rock, Fayetteville, Conway, Hot Springs, Bryant, and Memphis, TN —our workers’ compensation lawyers are easily accessible from the moment you are injured.
+With offices in Little Rock, Springdale, Conway, Hot Springs, Jacksonville, Bryant, and Memphis, TN —our workers’ compensation lawyers are easily accessible from the moment you are injured.
 Contact Rainwater, Holt & Sexton Injury Lawyers today.
 Fill out a free contact request form, which only takes a minute, or simply dial (800) 767-4815 and tell us your story.